yeswework/fabrica-dev-kit/README.md

 1. Clone the repo into a folder for your project: `git clone https://github.com/yeswework/fabrica.git fabrica-project`
 1. In the new folder, make a copy of `setup-example.yml` called `setup.yml`, and edit this file to set the basic parameters for the development site.
 1. Run `./setup.rb`.
 This will set up your virtual machine and install everything required: the Nginx, PHP-FPM, WordPress, and your chosen plugins.
+1. **Important**: the installation procedure doesn't require any further intervention but you will need to enter your system password to modify the `hosts` file – so keep an eye out for the prompt, because the setup will not advance while it is waiting for this.

 ### Starting and stopping the virtual machine